The Lean and Mean Calisthenics Diet

 Check out Calisthenics Academy or take a FREE Assesment to see how do you stack up on 8 main calisthenics fundamentals

-A few years back I moved to Glasgow – I was well into calisthenics and I started training at the local Circus School Aerial Edge.
-The next months that followed were some of the most fun, yet frustrating months in my training career.
+A few years back I moved to Scotland – I was well into calisthenics and I started training at the local Circus School The next months that followed were some of the most fun, yet frustrating months in my training career.

 I absolutely fell in love with acrobatics, handstands, moving and seeing how my body was changing.
 I didn’t know much about programming for body weight, circus movement, or acrobatics.
 So I attended all the group classes and was just learning as much as I could and enjoying myself – the training added up to 15-20 hours a week – which I absolutely loved.